Common: Blaming poor results on a lack of innate talent.

 The way we use our time is directly related to how we value it.

-In my new book, Be Uncommonly Productive, I offer the tools, systems, and habits that have allowed me do more than commonly possible while saving me 100 hours of personal time this year.
-But I also make one thing very clear from the outset: No one else can make you care – care about the 84,6000 seconds you’re gifted each day.
+I personally make use of many tools, systems, and habits that have allowed me do more than commonly possible while saving me 100 hours of personal time this year.
+But even the best tools won’t change the fundamental catalyst: Your degree of passion for protecting time.
+The reality is, no one else can make you care – care about the 84,6000 seconds you’re gifted each day.

 The best tools and insights will do absolutely nothing if not preceded by a passion for how often and how well each is applied.
 In other words, the magic of uncommon results is revealed in the application of time.